wanderleisouza/wanderleisouza/README.md

 MSc.
-Wanderlei Souza is an Sr. Expert AP, Digital in McKinsey’s São Paulo office, joining the firm as part of MDL/Product Engineering LatAm leadership.
+Wanderlei Souza is a Distinguished Engineer in McKinsey’s São Paulo office, joining the firm as part of MDL/Product Engineering LatAm leadership.
 He is a Java Duke's Choice Award Winner, with twenty-five years of experience in software development, working with architecture of large-scale applications and verification & validation of non-functional requirements; Wanderlei has worked in companies as UOL, Vostu, Apontador and at Beleza na Web, where he was CTO.

 Sector Experience
 Banking; Insurance; Retail & Ecommerce; Startups